isham077/RideX/README.md

 - Access to Firestore is controlled through firestore.rules.
 The Firebase web configuration in firebase-applet-config.json contains only public client-side configuration values and is intentionally exposed; it does not include sensitive credentials.
 - Sensitive server-side credentials, including GROQ_API_KEY and Twilio account credentials (such as the Account SID, Auth Token, and phone number), are securely stored as environment variables and are never exposed to the client application.
-- The Checkpoint Manifest feature follows the principle of least privilege by exposing only the minimum information required for ride verification.
-Complete booking records and personally identifiable information (PII) remain securely stored in protected Firestore collections with restricted access.
+- The Checkpoint Manifest feature adheres to the principle of least privilege by exposing only the minimum information necessary for ride verification.
+Complete booking records and personally identifiable information (PII) are securely maintained in protected Firestore collections with restricted access controls.

 ## Roadmap